SalmanCorleone/react-native-block/README.md

 # react-native-block
 A simple and customizable view component for React Native.
 ## Usage
-It's a nice to have component on your common component folder.
+It's a nice to have this block component on your common component folder.
 Instead of writing this:
 ```js
 <View style={{ flex: 2, justifyContent: 'center', alignItems: 'center', marginTop: 20 }}>